Introduction

 Example: 6 fl oz × 2 = 12 tablespoons. - Verify with Tools: Use a measuring cup or tablespoon set to double-check your calculation.
 This ensures accuracy, especially when scaling recipes.

-This method works smoothly for liquids, but for dry ingredients, additional considerations are necessary.
-So for instance, 6 ounces of all-purpose flour by weight would yield roughly 24 tablespoons (since 1 ounce of flour is approximately 4 tablespoons by volume).
+This method works naturally for liquids, but for dry ingredients, additional considerations are necessary.
+But for instance, 6 ounces of all-purpose flour by weight would yield roughly 24 tablespoons (since 1 ounce of flour is approximately 4 tablespoons by volume).
 Always consult a density chart or recipe guidelines for non-liquid ingredients.

 Real-World Applications